 Moles, Warts, Skin Tags Treatment

 Wart removal, mole removal and skin tag removal are some of the most common procedures at Q Esthetics Laser Clinic in Toronto.
 Wart, mole and skin tag treatment may involve the use of a laser in conjunction with electrocautery, excision , IPL or steroid treatments.
-At our three convenient locations, we specialize in electrocautery wart removal (burning warts with the use of an electrical current).
+At our two convenient locations, we specialize in electrocautery wart removal (burning warts with the use of an electrical current).
 Our medical staff uses this method to safely remove thousands of warts each year.

 What can I expect during and after the treatment?